Define a solid foundation for the digital transformation of the front end of your business.

 • The Quality Manager joins six months later, laser-focused on compliance.

-• The Procurement Lead appears nine months in, zeroed in on unit cost and supply-chain risk.
+• The Procurement Lead appears nine months in, fixated on unit cost and supply-chain risk.

 3. Data silos make attribution impossible